google-deepmind/mujoco/doc/XMLreference.rst

    This and the next attribute determine the clipping planes of the OpenGL projection.
 The near clipping plane is particularly important: setting it too close causes (often severe) loss of resolution in the depth buffer, while setting it too far causes objects of interest to be clipped, making it impossible to zoom in.
 The distance to the near clipping plane is the model extent multiplied by the value of this attribute.
+Must be strictly positive.
 :at:`zfar`: :at-val:`real, "50"`
    The distance to the far clipping plane is the model extent multiplied by the value of this attribute.
 :at:`haze`: :at-val:`real, "0.3"`